 Aircall offers the option for your calls to ring 'simultaneously' (or all at the same time) to all available teammates.
 If you choose this option and your queue is 1 minute long, an incoming call will ring for 1 minute, simultaneously, to all available agents.

-You can also choose for calls to ring as 'random distribution'.
-If you choose this option and your queue is 1 minute long, an incoming call will randomly ring to an available agent within the team for 30 seconds before moving on and pinging to the next available agent in the group.
+You can also choose for calls to ring in a 'random distribution'.
+If you choose this option and your queue is 1 minute long, an incoming call will randomly ring to an available agent within the team for 25 seconds before moving on and pinging to the next available agent in the group.

 Please note that it is currently not possible to establish the order in which team members are pinged when using this feature.

 My team works in different shifts, what are the implications?